sandhyaparna/Jigsaw-Multilingual-Toxic-Comment-Classification/README.md

 ### Data
 * Train data is entirely in English and comes from Civil Comments or Wikipedia talk page edits.
-* Test data contains comments composed of multiple non-English languages.
+* Test & Validation data contains comments composed of multiple non-English languages.
 * Predict the probability that a comment is toxic.
 A toxic comment would receive a 1.0.
 A benign, non-toxic comment would receive a 0.0.
 In the test set, all comments are classified as either a 1.0 or a 0.0.